 IMPORTANT INFORMATION ALERT: Due to the current COVID-19 pandemic, the UCLA campus is currently closed.
 We do not have information on when the campus will reopen for in person classes.
-We are prepared to begin our classes on July 9th on the Zoom online platform if we are unable to meet on the UCLA campus.
+We are prepared to begin our classes on July 8th on the Zoom online platform if we are unable to meet on the UCLA campus.
+In the event that in person classes resume, we will also continue the Zoom classes simultaneously.
 We will ensure all course registrants are informed as we receive updated information.

 Part I: Inter-Analytic Couples Therapy (IACT) is a six-month, two-quarter course offered to all mental health professionals, and is designed to incorporate multiple instructional levels (introductory, intermediate and advanced).
 IACT incorporates Interpersonal Neurobiology into the treatment of couples at four levels of couple interaction: Conflict/Communication, Closeness, Transference, and Attachment/Intersubjectivity.
 The first segment of each class is a lecture with a Power Point slideshow (1.25 hours), and the second segment focuses on clinical application, which includes DVDs of actual couples therapy sessions, demonstrations, and role plays (1.25 hours).
 There will also be question and answer periods.
 Students take a 15 minute break between class segments.

 1. Identify four areas that a skilled couples therapist and a skilled sex therapist share competency.

 2. Name four reasons that justify integrating couple’s therapy and sex therapy into one profession.